-Other books by this author that I've reviewed include Blood Trinity, Man of My Dreams, Invincible, Born of Shadows, Retribution, Big Guns Out of Uniform, Tapestry, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Whispered Lies, Infamous, Born of Silence, Aftertaste, The Curse, Inferno, Rise of the Gryphon, Dangerous Women, Son of No One, Dragonbane, Born of Vengeance, Deadmen Walking.
+Other books by this author which I have reviewed include Blood Trinity, Man of My Dreams, Invincible, Born of Shadows, Retribution, Big Guns Out of Uniform, Tapestry, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Whispered Lies, Infamous, Born of Silence, Aftertaste, The Curse, Inferno, Rise of the Gryphon, Dangerous Women, Son of No One, Dragonbane, Born of Vengeance, Deadmen Walking

 Twenty-second in the Dark-Hunter paranormal romance series.
 The focus is on Styxx, his life from birth to death after death after death.

 The “3”.
 I’m torn in describing Kenyon’s writing of this tale.
 Technically, it’s very well-written but an editor needed to stop her.
 It’s too much.
 Way too much.
 So, that “3” is a compromise between the “5” of the pathos of Styxx’s life and the “1” of the horrific repetition.